gvwilson/sensibleadventures/nardica.md

 but then the ship plummeted again as the gas bubbles rising from the ocean floor below churned the water into foam.
-The last thing Madi saw before she went under was the crewman who had been in the crow's nest flying through the air, his arms and legs flapping like broken wings
+The last thing Iffy saw before she went under was the crewman who had been in the crow's nest flying through the air, his arms and legs flapping like broken wings